Terrorism (TRIPRA) and Captives

 To the extent that terrorism coverage is offered as part of an existing policy, coverage for terrorism must not differ materially from the terms, amounts, and other coverage limitations applicable to losses from events other than terrorism.
 This does not, however, prohibit an insured from declining the mandatory offer and seeking TRIPRA-specific coverage in a separate transaction that is better provisioned for its needs.

 In the event of a claim, the federal government’s participation is contingent upon a loss prequalification that requires that the aggregate insured loss across all impacted insurers exceeds a threshold known as the trigger.
 The trigger increases from $120 million to $200 million in $20 million increments per year until 2020.
 If the loss does not exceed the trigger, the federal government does not participate under TRIPRA.

 If the loss exceeds the trigger, and before a federal government contribution is made, an affected insurer is responsible for paying a calculated amount, or deductible.
 This deductible is equal to 20% of the insurer’s direct earned premiums from the previous calendar year (or the equivalent implied by the current year’s earned premiums if the insurer was not in existence in the previous calendar year).

-For losses above the insurer’s TRIPRA deductible, the federal government will pay the majority of the remaining loss on a quota share basis based on a specified sharing percentage, which varies by year of loss.
-For 2017, the federal government will pay 83% of the excess while the insurer contributes 17%.
-TRIPRA decreases the federal government’s participation from 83% to 80% (and so increases the insurer participation from 16% to 20%) by 1% increments per year until 2020.
+For 2018, the federal government will pay 82% of the excess while the insurer contributes 18%.
+TRIPRA decreases the federal government’s participation from 82% to 80% (and so increases the insurer participation from 16% to 20%) by 1% increments per year until 2020.